coletonodonnell/coleton.io/content/posts/algo.md

 Which can be defined as $M[i, j] = 0 \text{ if } i \ne j$

-This matrix will be the framework for later types of matrixs:
+This matrix will be the framework for later types of matrixes:

 ```cpp
 #include <iostream>